-The above video is taken from one of Soundfly’s most unique courses to date, the one-month intensive Unlocking the Emotional Power of Chords.
+The above video is taken from one of Soundfly’s most unique courses to date, the 6-week mentor-driven Unlocking the Emotional Power of Chords.
 Learn to harness harmonic theory in your productions and compositions to maximize their emotional impact.

 At first, seventh chords may seem daunting.
 Do we really need four notes in one chord?
 Fortunately, they’re not that complicated.
 Building seventh chords is actually quite easy, and they have the power to create complex blends of emotions to match the lyrical content of your songs.
 We just stack thirds on top of the chords we already have.
 The sound of these higher extensions will ultimately help us build a broader emotional pallet.